IBMStreams/streamsx.documentation/docs/4.3/qse-install-docker.markdown

 left of the screen.
 There you will find the Streams applications and links to resource web pages.

-To adjust the display size to more closely match your physical display, follow these steps:
+To adjust the display size to closer match your physical display, follow these steps:

 1. Go to **Applications \> System Tools \> Settings**.